gromacs/gromacs/docs/dev-manual/includestyle.rst

 Guidelines for #include directives
 ==================================

-The following include order is used in |Gromacs|.
+The following include order is used in |Gromacs| and enforced by ``clang-format``.
 An empty line should appear between each group, and headers within each group sorted alphabetically.

 1. Each *source* file should include ``gmxpre.h`` first.
 2. If a *source* file has a corresponding header, it should be included next.